Skip to main content

 const client = createClient({ siteCode: 'my_site_code', configuration });

-2. Wrap application in Kameleoon Provider
+Wrap the application in the Kameleoon Provider

-The second step is connecting previously created Kameleoon Client to KameleoonProvider.
-It can be done by passing configured client to KameleoonProvider as follows.
+The second step is connecting the previously created Kameleoon Client to KameleoonProvider by passing the configured client to KameleoonProvider:

 import {